ultravideo/uvgRTP/docs/README.md

 ## MTU size

-The default MTU size of uvgRTP has been set to 1500. uvgRTP assumes the presence of an UDP header and IP header in addition an RTP header which are taken into account when fragmenting frames.
-If your application is expected to work through tunneling such as VPN which adds additional headers on top of packets, you should lower the MTU size to avoid unnecessary IP level fragmentation.
+The default MTU size of uvgRTP has been set to 1492 to account for 8 bytes of unknown overhead. uvgRTP assumes the presence of an UDP header and IP header in addition an RTP header which are taken into account when fragmenting frames.
+If your application is expected to work through tunneling such as VPN which adds additional headers on top of packets, you may need to lower the MTU size to avoid IP level fragmentation.
 Some networks also allow for a higher MTU size in which case you can increase this.

 ## Trouble receiving burst of packets?